Akuli/python-tutorial/advanced/datatypes.md

    work because they're not as simple as the things that are here and i don't actually use them that much)

-Now we know how to ues lists, tuples and dictionaries.
+Now we know how to use lists, tuples and dictionaries.
 They are commonly used data types in Python, and there's nothing wrong with them.
 In this chapter we'll learn more data types that make some things easier.
 You can always do everything with lists and dictionaries, but these data